TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Operating System/CIRCE_Operating_System_Subsystem_Design.md

 (To be added via CAD)

-- Mounting brackets for RealSense and LiDAR
+- Mounting options for RealSense and LiDAR
 - Compartment for Raspberry Pi, Arduino, and USB hub
-- Battery and electronics tray
+- Pin diagram for Pi and Arduino
-- Airflow and ventilation routing for electronics

 ---